Popular games for franchise Bemani

 The dance floor kicks into overdrive with DDRMAX2 Dance Dance Revolution.
 It is the latest installment of the highly anticipated DDR series and takes the revolution to the masses!
 Players can customize their own dance steps and workout in an innovative Exercise Mode.
 DDR is packed with a smash-hit lineup of all-new exclusive songs, licensed music and dance hits.
 There are cool contemporary game modes and brand new graphical interfaces featuring music videos that will keep everybody movin' and groovin' to the pulsating beats.
 DDR Max 2 also includes links to previous games for special features.

-Dance Dance Revolution 5thMIX, or DDR 5th Mix, is the 5th game in the Dance Dance Revolution series of music video games.
-It was released to the arcades by Konami on March 27, 2001.
+Dance Dance Revolution Solo 2000 is the second special one-player version of the Dance Dance Revolution series of music video games.
+It was released as an arcade game by Konami on December 15, 1999.
 Although only officially released in Japan, units exist worldwide.
-DDR 5th Mix contains a total of 122 songs, nine of which are hidden and unlockable.
-Of those songs, 40 of them (including all nine unlockable songs) are brand new to Dance Dance Revolution.
+DDR Solo 2000 features 36 songs, 20 of which are new to Dance Dance Revolution.

 16.11.2011